 The things that work for one type of client will be very different from what works with other types of clients.
-For example, a marketing strategy for wedding photography will (and should) look very different than a strategy aimed at commercial product photography.
-If you've ever worked in marketing or did some research on the topic you probably already came across the term "Buyer Persona", this persona is the representation of your ideal client.
+For example, a marketing strategy for wedding photography will (and should) look very different from a strategy aimed at commercial product photography.
+If you've ever worked in marketing or done some research on the topic you have probably already come across the term "Buyer Persona", this persona is the representation of your ideal client.

 - How old are they?